********** FAST SHIPPING ********** | ********** SATISFACTION GUARANTEED ********** | ********** VETERAN FOUNDED **********

 Is Honey an Alkaline Food?

 The classification of honey as an alkaline food might seem contradictory given its acidic pH.
 However, this distinction is based on honey's metabolic end-products.
-Foods are often classified not solely on their inherent pH but on their effects on the body's internal environment after consumption.
-Thus, while honey is acidic, its alkaline-forming nature post-digestion brings it into the realm of foods supporting an alkaline diet.
+Foods are often classified not solely on their inherent pH but on the residue they are thought to leave after consumption.
+Thus, while honey is acidic in the jar, it is commonly grouped among foods that support an alkaline diet.

 Culinary Uses and Considerations